annemarie04/DNS-Ad-Blocker-/README.md

 # DNS-Ad-Blocker-
-An ad blocker implementation using Python and the Scape Library
+An ad blocker implementation using Python and the Scapy Library